• Public Gallery • Help

 Three 19th century British writers and social theorists, Thomas Carlyle, John Ruskin, and William Morris, helped build the theoretical foundation of the Arts and Crafts Movement.

 Morris spent the better part of his artistic career learning various craft techniques in order to better understand the potential and limitations of the natural materials with which he worked.
-His advocacy of the honest use of material, of simplicity of form, and of a return to the principles of organic beauty, captured the imagination of artists and craftsmen, and was forumulated into the philosophy of the Arts and Crafts movement."
+His advocacy of the honest use of material, of simplicity of form, and of a return to the principles of organic beauty, captured the imagination of artists and craftsmen, and was formulated into the philosophy of the Arts and Crafts movement."

 From Chicago Metalsmiths, by Sharon S. Darling, Chicago Historical Society, 1977, pgs.30-32

 Date(s): March 19, 2004.
 Album by Cathy Gordon.
-1 - 127 of 127 Total.
-15718 Visits.
+1 - 202 of 202 Total.
+72978 Visits.

 Sign the Guestbook.
-Displaying 4 of 4 entries.
+Displaying 5 of 7 entries.

 Arts and Craft silver and furniture collector with obvious love of A&C & AN.
 Always looking to add to collection.